jivers-ucsd/ECE-229-Project---Group-7/README.md

 ```
 for scraping all links in files in directory <code>source_links/gaming/</code>.
 Scraped comments will be available in <code>data/gaming/</code>.

-For news, we have to run the file <code>scraping_news.py</code> with the names of the channels passed as command line arguments.
+For news, we have to run the file <code>scraping_news.py</code> with the names of the channels passed as command line arguments.<br>
 Ex:
 ```
 python scraping_news.py CNN BBC Fox
 ```
 for scraping links in files <code>/source_links/news/CNN</code>,<code>/source_links/news/BBC</code> and <code>/source_links/news/Fox</code>.
 Scraped comments will be available in <code>data/news/CNN</code>, <code>data/news/BBC</code> and <code>data/news/Fox</code>.

+**Note**: Run the scripts from the scraping folder.

 ### Sentiment Analysis
 Code for sentiment analysis is in <code>sentiment_analysis</code>.
 It uses output structure from scraping.